 Now that was on par with with the Chrysler-Ghias.
 I don’t have to go through the motions comparing a Pantera with a 1971 Mercury Marquis Brougham, right?
 Yes, Lee and Alejandro’s first little trans-Atlantic fling produced quite a love child.
 But second times around are always so problematic; everyone’s older and more cynical, for one.
 Love seemed to have very little to do with the TC, for sure; more like a hooker and a gigolo fleshing out the financial details of an odd coupling.

 Let’s take a closer look at what they agreed to do to each other: the TC was built on a shortened Dodge Daytona platform.
-There were no less than three engines in the TC’s failed three-year life-span: the 89′s got a slightly modified Turbo II 2.2 L four coupled to the old 3-speed automatic transaxle.
+There were no less than three engines in the TC’s failed three-year life-span: the 89′s got a slightly modified Turbo II 2.2 L four coupled to the old three-speed automatic transaxle.
 Given the turbo lag, narrow power band, and the buzziness of the (non-balance shaft) 2.2 four, this was not a good way to make a first impression.

-The ’90 and ’91 TC became a tri-continental affair, with Mitsubishi contributing its 3.0 L SOHC V6, now coupled to the infamous Ultra-Trash-O-Matic A604 in its maiden outing.
+The ’90 and ’91 TC became a tri-continental affair, with Mitsubishi contributing its 3.0 L SOHC V6, now coupled to the infamous Ultra-Self-Destruct-O-Matic A604 in its maiden outing.
 Some 500 TCs were built with a different power train altogether: a specially built turbo 2.2 L four with a Cosworth 16 valve cylinder head and other go-fast goodies.
 It was paired with a Getrag five speed manual box.
 Undoubtedly, the ultimate K car engine-tranny combo.
 Also undoubtedly scary to source parts for nowadays.